I-40 East closed in Raleigh after deadly crash involving SUV, pedestrian

 RALEIGH, N.C.
-(WTVD) -- I-40 East is closed in Raleigh following a deadly crash involving an SUV and a pedestrian, Raleigh Police said Wednesday.
+(WTVD) -- I-40 East was closed in Raleigh following a deadly crash involving an SUV and a pedestrian, Raleigh Police said Wednesday.

 The Highway Patrol is investigating and confirmed that there is at least one fatality.